bugsbugsbux/notes-on-nix/notes-on-nix.md

 `pkgs.runCommand "DRV_NAME" {} "${pkgs.coreutils}/bin/date > $out"`
 where nix cannot determine with these rules whether to rebuild.

+Moreover, a package won't build if, for example, it is marked as broken, having security issues, not targeting the current platform, or not having a free license (see: unfree packages).
+This is already checked when evaluating the config and can be overruled temporarily by setting environment variables NIXPKGS_ALLOW_{BROKEN,INSECURE,UNSUPPORTED_SYSTEM,UNFREE} to 1.
+There are also options to make this permanent, which also allow more granular control over which insecure, or unfree packages or licenses may be installed.

 When evaluating an expression which reads from the filesystem, the evaluation stops, the respective store object is realised (built), and only then evaluation continues.
 This is called **Import from Derivation